alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 * Less weight of the displaced air means less lift: at 15 km high the atmosphere is [6 times less dense](https://www.engineeringtoolbox.com/standard-atmosphere-d_604.html) than at sea level.
-* Less water vapor to harvest water (and hydrogen) from it is really scarce in the [troposphere](https://en.wikipedia.org/wiki/Troposphere).
+* Less water vapor to harvest water (and hydrogen) from: it can be really scarce in the [troposphere](https://en.wikipedia.org/wiki/Troposphere).

 Luckily the [cube-square law](https://en.wikipedia.org/wiki/Square%E2%80%93cube_law) is on our side: in principle we only need to scale the design up to have enough buoyancy at any height.
-The water vapor issue remains though, and may have to be tackled gradually.
+The water vapor issue remains a problem though, and may have to be tackled gradually.

 # 📏 Some Numbers